Jackson Goldstone: Reception

 On October 11, 2025.
 Jackson won the UCI Elite Men's DH World Cup Overall title after completing a first-place finish in Mont Sainte Anne.
 His rival, Loic Bruni, did not show up to the start gate because of an injury he sustained earlier that day during a practice run.
-This made Jackson the second Canadian to ever win the DH UCI overall championship, the only other being Steve Smith.
+This made Jackson the second Canadian to ever win the UCI Elite Men's DH World Cup Overall, the only other being Steve Smith.